gebodal/annodoc/index.md

 ## Contact

 If you encounter issues with your annotation work, or have questions regarding logging in or using brat, please contact us by email [here](mailto:example@name.org).

+If you need to refer to a specific annotation when corresponding, please note that you can find a link to an annotation by double clicking in the annotation in the brat interface and clicking "Link" in the right hand side of the "Text" section in the resulting window.